 Taking care of a horse can be a lot of work, but any horse owner will tell you it’s an incredibly rewarding experience.
 Like humans, there are many things you need to watch out for when it comes to a horse’s health, including their skin.
-There are a number of skin conditions that can affect horses which range from benign cosmetic issues to more serious ailments.
-We’re here to go over a few of the most common equine skin conditions that you should be aware of.
+Several skin conditions can affect horses, ranging from benign cosmetic issues to more serious ailments.

 Here are a few of the most common equine skin conditions that you should be aware of to keep your horse comfortable and healthy.

 Rain rot is caused by the bacterium Dermatophilus congolensis.
 Characterized by small, round scabs crowned with matted hair, rain rot lesions typically develop along the horse’s topline.
 The development of the disease is precipitated by moisture, and it’s common in animals who are immunosuppressed or out in the rain and bitten by insects.
 Rain rot is contagious and zoonotic, which means that other horses and humans can contract the condition.

 It is recommended to treat rain rot with an antimicrobial shampoo, such as chlorhexidine or benzoyl peroxide.
 DO NOT harshly scrub the lesions, as this will irritate the skin and slow the healing process.

 Scratches can refer to several skin conditions that occur on the back of a horse’s pasterns or bulbs of the heel.
 It often occurs in horses exposed to moisture for a long time, such as a muddy field or wet stall.
 Constant moisture can irritate delicate skin and cause inflammation, redness, and ulcers.
 Mud or dirty surroundings makes it ideal for bacteria or fungi to invade.
 Mild cases are usually amenable to simple cleaning and topical treatment.
 Consult your veterinarian for treating more severe cases.